Amazing American Civil War Photos Turned Into Glorious Colour

-Colour photography may not have been widely used until the 1930s but that hasn’t stopped an active group of Redditors from looking to change the past.
+Colour photography may not have been invented until the 1930s but that hasn’t stopped an active group of Redditors from looking to change the past.
 On the Colorized History Subreddit, Redditors use photo manipulation to add colour to historical black and white images.

 Two of the most prolific users, Mads Dahl Madsen and Jordan J. Lloyd (who has since started Dynachrome, a digital image restoration agency), have done United States history a favour by taking a large amount of the Civil War photographs available at the Library of Congress and turning them into realistic and beautiful looking colour.

-As photography was not invented until the 1820s, the Civil War was one of the first wars to be photographed.
-Famous photographers such as Mathew Brady and his apprentice Alexander Gardner made it their duty to capture the country’s tragic war for posterity, with a variety of portraits of officers and soldiers and scenes of daily life and the aftermath of battles.
+As photography was not invented until the mid-1800s, the Civil War was the first war to be captured on film.
+Famous photographers such as Matthew Brady and his apprentice Andrew Gardner made it their duty to capture the country’s tragic war in posterity, with a variety of portraits of officers and soldiers and scenes of daily life and the aftermath of battles.
 At the time, cameras were not able to accurately capture motion so there are few, if any, photos of actual battles in action.

 This photo depicts President Ulysses S. Grant (pictured in the center, at the time, a Lieutenant General), his friend Brigadier General John Rawlins (left) and an unknown Lieutenant Colonel in 1865.